tvriesde/azuredevops-terraform-pipeline/README.md

 # Example Deployment Pipeline for Terraform with Azure DevOps

 This repository contains very basic examples of deployment pipelines for Terraform with Azure DevOps.
+Deploys a Virtual Machine.

 ## Prerequisites